Hey, good afternoon to you or good morning, depending on your time zone.

 No charges have been brought.

-The U.S. attorney in Chicago, Patrick Fitzgerald, the special counsel handling the probe, told the justice uh justices on the court that the only unfinished business is testimony from Cooper and Miller.
+The U.S. attorney in Chicago, Patrick Fitzgerald, the special counsel handling the probe, told the justices on the court that the only unfinished business is testimony from Cooper and Miller.

 Cooper reported on Plame while Miller gathered material for an article about the intelligence officer, but she never wrote a story.

-A federal judge held the reporters in contempt last fall and in appeals court Rejected their argument that the First Amendment shielded them from revealing their sources in the federal criminal proceeding.
+Now, a federal judge held the reporters in contempt last fall, and an appeals court rejected their argument that the First Amendment shielded them from revealing their sources in the federal criminal proceeding.

 Every state but Wyoming recognizes reporters' rights to protect their confidential sources of information.